001 - Flood Risk

 Activity One - Why?

 The causes of flooding have been debated for some time but why is it an important type of disaster to focus on?
 North Western Europe is relatively lucky and does not tend to suffer from hurricanes or volcanic eruptions.
 What we do have to worry about is the increasing frequency of our flood events.
 Watch the youtube clip below and make notes on the causes and consequences of flooding in Europe in 2021 and England in 2024 due to Storm Henk.
+Do remember that you can use events currently occurring as long as you have the data to illustrate the impact.

 Useful Resource